ChelseaMerrill/chelsea_merrill/index.md

 ---
-title: Your Website
+title: Chelsea Merrill
-author: Your Name Here
+author: Chelsea Merrill
-description: "A quick website description"
+description: A software developer who will help build the app of your dreams
 layout: default
 permalink: /
 ---